QubesOS/qubes-doc/introduction/code-of-conduct.md

 appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

+In all other cases, this Code of Conduct applies only in the official project venues specified on [this page](/support/); it does not apply to unofficial venues, community-run venues, or any other public or private place.
+For example, if a Qubes user decides to create an unofficial discussion space on a third-party platform, and someone appears to violate this Code of Conduct in that space, we are not responsible for taking any action with respect to that behavior; the venue; the venue's creators, owners, leaders, or moderators; or anything else pertaining to the incident.

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be